 - Micro-internships are voluntary, full time work experiences lasting between two and five days

-The Crankstart Internship and Careers Mentoring Programmes
+The Crankstart Internship and Careers Mentoring Programme

 Crankstart Scholars are encouraged to gain work experience during their time at Oxford, and funding and support are available to help them do so.
 Crankstart Scholars can receive advice and guidance at any time with a view to undertaking a work placement in one of the vacations.
 Scholars can also apply to be a part of the Crankstart Careers Mentoring Programme, which matches selected scholars with industry professionals in their area of choice.
 The Crankstart Programmes include: